FraunhoferISST/DataspaceConnector/README.md

 Please keep this file up to date to your own connector settings.
 In case you are using the demo cert, you don't need to change anything except the [**proxy settings**](#proxy).

 **If you want to connect to a running connector or any other system running at `https`, keep in mind that you need to add the keystore to your truststore.
 Otherwise the communication will fail.
-For now, with the provided truststore, the Dataspace Connector will accept its own localhost certificate, public certificates, and any IDS keystore that was provided by the Fraunhofer IAIS.**
+For now, with the provided truststore, the Dataspace Connector will accept its own localhost certificate, public certificates, and any IDS keystore that was provided by the Fraunhofer AISEC.**

 _If you are not familiar with the IDS Information Model, the `MainController` class provides an endpoint `GET /example/configuration` to print a filled in Java object as JSON-LD.
 Adapt this to your needs, take the received string and place it in the `config.json`._